BlockMedical/BlockMedical/docs/README.md

 Utility BlockMed Tokens
 If you are exchaging for Utility tokens, you will see your balance [here](https://etherscan.io/address/0xafdaa366213f08f1121a528d757c4d4f22dfac29)

-# Need an ERC20 Wallet?
+# Obtain an ERC20 Wallet to get BlockMed tokens?

 For desktop users who want need a wallet, please see instructions [here](https://github.com/BlockMedical/BlockMedical/blob/master/docs/metamaskdocs/metamask_exchange_instructions.md)